selectallraghav/scheduling-agent/README.md

 # Scheduling Agent - Apexon Candidate Engagement Bot

-A Streamlit-based prototype that automatically schedules "connect" meetings between new hires and key personas at Apexon (hiring manager, reporting manager, HRBP, etc.) based on their availability and constraints.
+A Streamlit-based conversational chatbot that automatically schedules "connect" meetings between new hires and key personas at Apexon (hiring manager, reporting manager, HRBP, etc.) based on their availability and constraints.

 ## Features